-2.3.3 The Peterborough LDF will comprise a number of documents and this Planning Policies DPD is just one of them.
+The Peterborough LDF will comprise a number of documents and the Planning Policies DPD is just one of them.
 It is important to note that all the documents that contribute to the LDF must be read in conjunction with one another and not in isolation.
-Below is a brief summary of the other key documents that will be part of the Peterborough LDF, together with an explanation of their relationship with the Planning Policies DPD.
+Below is a brief summary of the other key documents that will be part of the Peterborough LDF, together with an explanation of their relationship with this Planning Policies DPD.